 Introduction to Anthropology

 The Anthropology sections of Living Anthropologically use anthropological studies to comment on contemporary issues and ideas.
 The chapters cross-reference current blog posts and other resources.
-They are best used as a complement to traditional four-field textbooks.
+They are best used as a complement to traditional anthropology courses and textbooks.
 My preferred four-field textbook is Anthropology: What Does It Mean to be Human?

 Explores biological anthropology, emphasizing biology and evolution as dynamic processes and anthropological documentation of human possibility.
 These sections are also available on Amazon as a Kindle eBook, Anthropology I: Human Nature, Race, Evolution in Biological Anthropology.
 (I have been unable to update the Kindle edition since 2012-2013.
 I am currently working on updates to the webpages, which I’ll then reassemble in book form.)

 These pages on Biological Anthropology begin with an overview about the place of anthropology in the Western idea of human nature.
 Ideas about human nature became increasingly entwined with ideas of evolution and race.
 These sections attempt to retell the story of evolution from an anthropological perspective, questioning previous notions of biological race.
 There are also short summaries of insights from primatology, from the recent discoveries of interbreeding with archaic Homo species, and the emergence of anatomically modern humans.
 The concluding section is a call to adopt a biocultural perspective on human nature and human evolution.